OxSTHub/OxSTHub.github.io/README.md

 ## Vision
-We setup the OxST Hub in 2024 to promote and develop Systems Thinking across the University of Oxford.
-We found many colleagues using Systems Thinking, related ideas, and methods, but without a common place to share ideas and develop new research.
+We set up the Oxford Systems Thinking Hub in Summer 2024 to promote and develop Systems Thinking across the University of Oxford.
+We had met many colleagues using Systems Thinking, related ideas, and methods, but without a common place to share ideas and develop new research.
 We felt the need for an intellectual home for Systems Thinking at Oxford; we hope the hub will be just that!

 ## People
 [Dr. Pete Barbrook-Johnson (Founding co-director)](https://www.inet.ox.ac.uk/people/peter-barbrook-johnson)